emotechlab/sync-client-api/VideoGeneration/README.md

 ### Multiple Requests from file

-[inputs.json](inputs.json) is example json file specifying multiple jobs, which can be used with the client as shown in the example below.
+[inputs.json](inputs.json) is an example json file specifying multiple jobs, which can be used with the client as shown in the example below.

 ```
 python multiple_requests_from_file.py --token USERS_TOKEN --input_file inputs.json